Scrutables | Vortices and Angels |

 Ben Ratliff's New York Times obituaries.

-:: Peter Stubley's efi site contains much vital Bailey information, including Richard Shapiro's
+:: Peter Stubley's efi site contains much vital Bailey information.

-:: A 1987 interview with Derek, by Henry Kaiser, can be listened to online.
+:: A 1987 audio interview with Derek, recorded by Henry Kaiser.

 © peter stubley

 John Butcher and Derek Bailey first played (a duo) in 1989 at the Red Rose Club.
 Butcher then joined the 1990, 1992 and 1995

 Other situations ranged from Saturday afternoons at the Oasis Wine Bar in Hackney, to a quartet with Robyn Schulkowsky in France, and a trio with Joelle Leandre at

 Tonic in New York.

 A comparatively long lived grouping was with tuba player Oren Marshall - releasing

 Trio Playing on Incus.

-Bailey and Butcher's duet at London's Vortex in 2000 is on
+Their duet (Guardian review) at London's Vortex in 2000 is on

 Vortices and Angels.